pulakk/blog/remote-camera/index.md

 and the `dmesg` command (kernel logs) to see if your USB Dongle is able to connect properly to your router.
 After it is connected, you may send AT commands using `socat - /dev/ttyUSB<number>`.

-My E3372h-607 modem did not support `AT^PORTMODE?` command so I was not able to move forward with the AT commands step.
-Hence, I moved ahead and tried the tutorials one by one.
+My E3372h-607 modem did not support `AT^PORTMODE?` command so I was not able to check which protocol would work.
+Hence, I went ahead and tried the tutorials one by one.

 The 3G/UMTS, CDC Ethernet and the RNDIS tutorials did not work for me.
 But finally the NCM tutorial worked out well and I could see the following kernel logs which indicated that the driver was